1flipstar1/1flipstar1/README.md

 ### :woman_technologist: &nbsp;About Me :

 Hi!
-I'm 1flipstar1, a programmer, crypto trader and creator of an NFT collection. 😊 I'm passionate about ecology and always trying to incorporate eco-friendly methods into my projects.
-I have created several small projects that have been successfully launched. 👨‍💻 Additionally, I am a crypto trader and have experience in cryptocurrency trading.
-Recently, I also created my own NFT collection, which is aimed at supporting ecology. 🌿 And now, I'm here, ready to further develop my skills and share my experience with my followers! 😎
+I'm 1flipstar1, a programmer, crypto trader and creator of an NFT collection.

 ---